dogydev/COVID-Efficientnet-Pytorch/README.md

 ## Results

-The following results were obtained on the dataset used in the original repo as of March 20 2020.
+The following results were obtained on the dataset used in the original repo as of May 19 2020.
 |                   | Accuracy |
 |:-----------------:|:--------:|
 | COVID-Net (Large) | 91.90%   |